-This penguin bento lunch idea for kids inspired by the book Tony Baloney School Rules is sure to be a hit with kids.
+This penguin bento lunch box for kids is inspired by the book Tony Baloney School Rules.
+It’s sure to be a hit with kids.

 Disclosure: This post has been sponsored by Scholastic.

 Do you have something special planned for the first day of school?
 Are your kids starting preschool or kindergarten this year?

 The twins head into 2nd grade next week and Jay will be a senior.
 I’m still in shock.

 We have first-day outfits and backpacks ready to go, and now I’m planning lunch ideas for the little ones.

 Use a small cookie or fondant cutter to make starfish out of fruit.
 The cantaloupe starfish was made using a flower fondant cutter.

 Goldfish crackers are perfect for this.
 I used the S’mores Goldfish for this lunch, but rainbow or regular Goldfish would look just as cute.